-[I also acknowledge receipt of your [IDENTIFICATION] as confirmation of your identity.]
+If you had to identify the requestor - I also acknowledge receipt of your [IDENTIFICATION] as confirmation of your identity.

-Your request was received on [DATE] and, unless there are grounds for extending the statutory deadline of one calendar month, we expect to be able to give you a response by [DATE].
+Your request was received on [DATE] and we expect to be able to give you a response within one calendar month which will by [DATE ONE CALENDAR MONTH FROM DATE OF REQUEST].